 Azure managed disks

-Astra Control Service supports Azure managed disks as a storage backend option.
+Astra Control Service can use Container Storage Interface (CSI) drivers to interface with Azure Managed Disks as a storage backend.
 This service provides block-level storage that is managed by Azure.

 For specific information on configuring NetApp Cloud Volumes ONTAP, including performance recommendations, visit the NetApp Cloud Volumes ONTAP documentation.